jsegoviamartin/Statistical_mistakes_module/README.md

 ---

-## Common Mistakes Highlighted

-- Inferring causality without a control group
-- Assuming differences without testing them
-- Ignoring dependence in repeated observations
-- Over-relying on p-values
-- Ignoring model fit (e.g., low R²)
-- Being misled by outliers
-- Drawing strong conclusions from small samples

----

-## Example Activity

-Students are shown:
-- A regression output or plot
-- A short interpretation from a “researcher”

-Task:
-Identify the main statistical mistake

----

-## Key Takeaway

-Statistical analysis is not just about running tests — it is about thinking carefully about what the data can and cannot tell us.

----

-## Instructor Notes

-- Encourage students to justify their answers
-- Focus on reasoning, not formulas
 - Use realistic examples to mimic published research
 - Highlight that many mistakes are subtle and common in practice